ms1963/mathplus/README.md

 Cons:

 + requires more memory than the runtime- and memory-efficient numpy arrays
-+ uses efficient algorithms whenever possible, but is not optimized for runtime efficiency
++ uses efficient algorithms whenever possible, but is not optimized for runtime efficiency.
+This means, numpy is significantly faster.
 + does not provide any means for multithreading

 Usage: see demo code